-On September 30, 2021 we entered into an asset-based credit agreement with Bank of America, N.A. ("Bank of America"), Wells Fargo Bank, N.A. and Zions Bancorporation and on July 1, 2022 we entered into a first amendment to the credit agreement (collectively, the "Amended ABL Facility").
-The Amended ABL Facility provides for a \$100 million asset-based revolving credit facility, which matures on September 30, 2026, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$50 million.
-The Amended ABL Facility also permits us to request an increase of the facility by up to \$50 million, subject to certain conditions.
+On September 30, 2021 we entered into an asset-based credit agreement with Bank of America, N.A. ("Bank of America"), Wells Fargo Bank, N.A. and Zions Bancorporation and subsequently we entered into amendments to the credit agreement on July 1, 2022, June 23,2023 and November 15, 2023 (collectively, the "Amended ABL Facility").
+The Amended ABL Facility provides for a \$120 million asset-based revolving credit facility, which matures on September 30, 2026, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$50 million.
+The Amended ABL Facility also permits us to request an increase of the facility by up to \$30 million, subject to certain conditions.

-Commitments under the Amended ABL Facility are comprised of separate U.S. and U.K. revolving credit facility commitments of \$65 million and \$35 million, respectively.
-The Amended ABL Facility provides funding based on a borrowing base calculation that includes eligible U.S. and U.K. customer accounts receivable and cash, and provides for a \$10 million sub-limit for the issuance of letters of credit.
-As of December 31, 2022, we had no borrowings under the Amended ABL Facility, and our available borrowing capacity under that facility, based on the borrowing base, totaled \$98.1 million, net of \$1.9 million of letters of credit issued under that facility.
+Commitments under the Amended ABL Facility are comprised of separate U.S. and U.K. revolving credit facility commitments of \$85 million and \$35 million, respectively.
+The Amended ABL Facility provides funding based on a borrowing base calculation that includes eligible U.S. and U.K. customer accounts receivable and cash, and provides for a \$20 million sub-limit for the issuance of letters of credit.
+As of December 31, 2023, we had no borrowings under the Amended ABL Facility, and our available borrowing capacity under that facility, based on the borrowing base, totaled \$99.3 million, net of \$6.9 million of letters of credit issued under that facility.

-We and certain of our U.S. and U.K. subsidiaries including Helix Alliance are the current borrowers under the Amended ABL Facility, whose obligations under the Amended ABL Facility are guaranteed by those borrowers and certain other U.S. and U.K. subsidiaries, excluding Cal Dive I - Title XI, Inc. ("CDI Title XI"), Helix Offshore Services Limited and certain other enumerated subsidiaries.
+We and certain of our U.S. and U.K. subsidiaries are the current borrowers under the Amended ABL Facility, whose obligations under the Amended ABL Facility are guaranteed by those borrowers and certain other U.S. and U.K. subsidiaries, excluding Cal Dive I - Title XI, Inc. ("CDI Title XI"), Helix Offshore Services Limited and certain other enumerated subsidiaries.
 Other subsidiaries may be added as guarantors of the facility in the future.
 The Amended ABL Facility is secured by all accounts receivable and designated deposit accounts of the U.S. borrowers and guarantors, and by substantially all of the assets of the U.K. borrowers and guarantors.